Inder616/Inder616/README.md

 👨‍💻 About Me

-I'm a data enthusiast on a journey to become a skilled Data Analyst, passionate about transforming raw data into meaningful insights that support better decision-making.
+I’m a passionate Data Analyst focused on transforming raw data into meaningful insights that drive smarter business decisions.
+I enjoy exploring data, uncovering patterns, and presenting results in a clear and impactful way.

 📊 Analyzing and interpreting complex datasets

-📈 Creating clear and impactful data visualizations

-🧠 Continuously improving my analytical and problem-solving skills

-🤖 Using AI tools to enhance productivity and data analysis
+📈 Building insightful dashboards and data visualizations 🧠 Strengthening analytical thinking and problem-solving skills 🤖 Leveraging AI tools to enhance data analysis and productivity

-Currently, I’m learning Python through Dr. Angela Yu’s course and strengthening my data analytics foundation with 365 Data Science.
-My focus is on data cleaning, exploratory data analysis, and storytelling through dashboards and reports.

-With a strong analytical mindset and growing technical skills, I aim to contribute to data-driven decisions and business insights in the modern, AI-assisted analytics era.
+I am continuously developing my expertise in data cleaning, exploratory data analysis (EDA), and storytelling through dashboards and reports.
+With a strong analytical mindset and growing technical skills, I aim to contribute to data-driven strategies in today’s AI-powered business environment.

-🌱 What I’m Learning
+🌱 Currently Strengthening

 Python for data analysis and automation

-SQL for data extraction and querying
+SQL for data extraction and advanced querying

-Power BI for dashboards and business reporting
+Power BI for business dashboards and reporting

-Statistics for data interpretation and insights
+Statistics for data interpretation and decision-making

 ## 🚀 Tech Stack & Tools